-Quality, Currency, Availability of Textbooks and Instructional Materials (School Year 2017-18)
+Quality, Currency, Availability of Textbooks and Instructional Materials (School Year 2018-19)

-Year and month in which data were collected: September 2017
+Year and month in which data were collected: September 2018

-McFarland Unified Schools District has adopted a seven year cycle for curriculum framework and standards development for the adoption of instructional materials and texts.
+Historically, McFarland Unified Schools District has adopted a seven year cycle for curriculum framework and standards development for the adoption of instructional materials and texts.
+The District chose to delay adoption during the phase of the state adoption of common core standards.
+As the standards are adopted and textbooks reflecting common core standards become available, the District is resuming the seven year cycle for adoption.
 The courses of study, frameworks, standards, and curriculum are in alignment with that of the district's comprehensive high school.
-San Joaquin High School meets Williams Act compliance.
+San Joaquin High School meets Williams Act compliance requirements..